A-Dan-A/book-club/README.md

 with Black - #000000 text.

     -   #### Typography
         -   The Arial font is used throughout the site, with Helvetica and sans-serif as back-ups in case there is an error.
-Arial is a highly accesible and clean font that makes the site easy to read.
+Arial is a highly accessible and clean font that makes the site easy to read.
     -   #### Imagery
         -   Images are important, and a background hero image has been used on the index page to convey the theme of books to users.
 Other images have been used to enhance this theme.